UWCNuclear/UbuntuSetUp/README.md

 Older versions of GRSISort might need an older ROOT version (for example: ROOT6.22 includes a major PyROOT upgrade).

+# How to install GOSIA on Ubuntu

+**Step 1.**	Install librairies:

+     sudo apt-get install gcc7 gfortran7

+**Step 2.**	Get the executable, copy it in a directory with the input file, and run with:

+     ./gosia < filename.inp

+# How to install NuShellX on Ubuntu

+**Step 1.**	Get the files and copy them in your home directory.

+**Step 2.**	Edit and paste the following lines in your ~/.bashrc file (with gedit ~/.bashrc):

+    nuxhome=/home/
+    export PATH=$nuxhome/aaa/nushellx/linux/nushellx-gfortran-bin:$PATH
+    export nushellx_sps=$nuxhome/aaa/nushellx/sps/
+    export mass_data=$nuxhome/aaa/nushellx/toi/mass-data/
+    export toi_data=$nuxhome/aaa/nushellx/toi/toi-data/

 # How to install Geant4 on Ubuntu

 **Step 1.**	Install Qt by pasting in the terminal: